ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/02_N_arch.md

 - ECC (ECDSA and ECDHE) (requires X509.3)
 - X509.3 (requires ECC)

-The _Elliptic Curve Cryptography_ (ECC) component supports the EEC curve NIST-P256 as defined in the Smart Grid standards collection of the _National Institute of Standards and Technology_ (NIST); see [NIST](http://www.nist.gov/smartgrid/).
+The _Elliptic Curve Cryptography_ (ECC) component supports the EEC curve NIST-P256 as defined in the Smart Grid standards collection of the _National Institute of Standards and Technology_ (NIST); see <a href="http://www.nist.gov/smartgrid/" target="_blank">NIST</a>.
 The stack also provides full x509.3 certificate support along with certificate chaining.

 The stack essentially allows the end device to be a part of a full _Public Key Infrastructure_ (PKI) security scheme.